What They Do: Materials engineers develop, process, and test materials used to create a wide range of products.

 Materials engineers often work in offices where they have access to computers and design equipment.
 Others work in factories or research and development laboratories.
 Materials engineers may work in teams with scientists and engineers from other backgrounds.

 Materials engineers generally work full time.
-About 1 out of 3 materials engineers work more than 40 hours per week.
+Some materials engineers work more than 40 hours per week.

 Get the education you need: Find schools for Materials Engineers near you!

 Materials engineers must have a bachelor's degree in materials science and engineering or in a related engineering field.
 Completing internships and cooperative engineering programs while in school can be helpful in getting a position as a materials engineer.